twineappdev-scorx/scorx-website/_posts/2026-05-23-junior-afl-player-performance-variation-stats.md

 ---
-title: "Why Your Child's AFL Stats Look Different from Game to Game (And Why That's Normal)"
+title: "Why Your Child's sports Stats Look Different from Game to Game (And Why That's Normal)"
-description: "Junior AFL performance varies week to week — and that's not a problem.
+description: "Sports performance varies week to week — and that's not a problem.
 Here's why a single bad game tells you almost nothing, and what to look at instead."
 category: "Guide"
 author: "ScorX Team"
 read_time: 6